The Divinity of Purpose: Lyrical content

+Release

+The albums first single "Put It to the Torch" was released on November 19, 2012, and was accompanied with an official lyric video.
+The songs official music video was later released on January 7, 2013, the song was later inducted into the Loudwire Death Match Hall of Fame.
+The second and final single "Honor Never Dies" was released on January 23, 2013, and also had a music video produced.

+The Divinity of Purpose was officially released on January 29, 2013 and debuted at a career best #20 position on the Billboard 200 with over 17,400 copies sold in its first week.
+The album also topped the US Hard Rock chart and appeared at #6 on Top Rock chart, and #5 on the Independent chart.

+The first official tour in support of the album took place in the US and went from late January to the middle of February 2013.
+Supporting acts consisted of Shadows Fall Dying Fetus and The Contortionist.
+In April they toured the US alongside Every Time I Die and Terror, During the Fall they went on tour with Shadows Fall, and Acacia Strain, they closed out the touring cycle with a November tour with Lamb of God and In Flames.

 Reception

 The aggregate review site Metacritic assigned an average score of 75 to the album based on 5 reviews, indicating "generally favorable reviews".

 In a positive review by AllMusic's James Christopher Monger, the reviewer characterized the record as "Meatier and more hardcore-centric than their last offering".
 Chad Bower of About.com commented positively on the album's quality of content as well stating "Jamey Jasta and company blaze through the 12 tracks on The Divinity of Purpose in under 40 minutes, with nary an ounce of filler".